integreat-io/integreat/README.md

 forward, but as you cannot specify the response that will be used when the condition _passes_, you may wonder what happens with the error response.
-Integreat will set the status of a passing response to `ok` if it was an error, and otherwise leave it as is.
-Also, when changing an error to an `ok`, any `error` property will be changed to a `warning`.
+Integreat will set the status of a passing response to `ok` if it was an error, and any `error` property will be changed to a `warning`.
+Besides from that, the response will be unchanged.

 ### Dispatching several actions by iterating over an array